PALplus: United Kingdom

 In the United Kingdom, Channel 4 adopted the system to broadcast selected films after October 1994.
 Some programmes, including Fifteen to One and the omnibus edition of Brookside were also broadcast this way.
 BBC didn't adopt the system, opting instead for digital widescreen broadcasts.
-All of the six main broadcasters, BBC, ITV, Channel 4, Five, Sky and Virgin Media, now all broadcast in digital.
+All of the six main broadcasters, BBC, ITV, Channel 4, Five, Sky and Virgin Media, now broadcast in digital.

 Analog television broadcast was switched off in the United Kingdom in 2012.

 Operation

 A standard PAL receiver will display the 16:9 image in letterbox format with 432 active lines.
 This reproduces noticeably less detail than the 576 lines used for 4:3 broadcasts.
 A PALplus receiver can use extra information hidden in the black bars above and below the image to fully recover the 576 lines of vertical resolution.

 For compatibility reasons, the horizontal bandwidth remains at 5.0 MHz.
 This means that a PALplus signal provides no extra horizontal resolution to compensate for the image being stretched across a wider screen.
 The result is a horizontal resolution that is 73% of the vertical resolution, or 51% when the Kell factor is ignored.

 A special signal tells the receiver when PALplus is in use, and also whether the original content was interlaced ("Camera mode" or 50i) or progressive scanned ("Film mode" or 25p) - see List of broadcast video formats.
 An additional signal can enable a "Ghost Cancellation" feature.

-A separate feature related to PALplus is ColourPlus, which improves colour decoding performance.
+A separate feature related to PALplus is Colour-plus, which improves colour decoding performance.